davidtweedle/elliptic-curve-data-science/README.md

 I am using google drive to host the data files for these notebooks.
 Please download the data file above (all-data.tar.gz) and extract into the data/ directory in the project.

+Alternatively, you can load each notebook in google colaboratory.
+If you do this, you can uncomment the relevant lines in order to run each notebook from google colab.

 ### Jupyter notebooks
 ---------------------
 I provide several Jupyter notebooks which can be used to reproduce the phenomenon.